Ant navigation: understanding the resilience and self-developing nature of mini-brains in interaction with their environment.

 RESILI-ANT will tackle this question using the stunning ability of solitary foraging ants to visually navigate in complex environments.
 Ant navigational behaviours develop through stages with strong learning components and can recover from sensory-motor alterations that would disable any machine.

-Advantages of Using Ants
+Advantages of Ants as a Model

 Methodology

 We will combine an ecological approach, complexity science, and modelling with state-of-the-art technologies to dissect the mechanisms underlying these behavioural developmental processes.
+Our methodology includes:

-• Track ant ontogeny under different scenarios.
+1. Tracking ant ontogeny under different scenarios.

-• Perform straightforward manipulations to disclose the underlying rules.
+2. Performing straightforward manipulations to disclose the underlying rules.

-• Use virtual reality to probe their ability to compensate for severe sensory-motor defects.
+3. Using virtual reality to probe their ability to compensate for severe sensory-motor defects.

 Neural Implementation

-In parallel, we will explore how these processes are implemented – in the light of our ever-increasing knowledge of insect circuits – by augmenting our current neural models with network plasticity and recurrent connections between brain areas.
+In parallel, we will explore how these processes are implemented – in light of our ever-increasing knowledge of insect circuits – by augmenting our current neural models with network plasticity and recurrent connections between brain areas.

 Evolutionary Investigation